Adam Molnar

 Statistics Education

-Adam Molnar joined the Eller College of Management in 2022 and brings over a decade of college teaching experience about statistics, plus industry work building statistical models in banking.
+Adam Molnar joined the Eller College of Management in 2022 and brings over a decade of college teaching experience in statistics, plus industry work building statistical models in banking.
 At Eller, he teaches undergraduate courses in statistics.
-He also conducts research about how people interpret terms in probability and statistics, while participating in the International Association for Statistical Education.
+He also conducts research about how people interpret terms in probability and statistics while participating in the International Association for Statistical Education.

 Courses